corona-warn-app/cwa-server/docs/DISTRIBUTION.md

 ### Retention

-The same retention period, as on the database is also enforced on the S3 compatible storage.
+The same 14 days retention period (like the database) is also enforced on the S3 compatible storage.
+Each distribution run will execute the retention policy.

+When data deletion is executed on the object store, the object store is instructed to delete all files with the following
+prefix:

+`version/v1/diagnosis-keys/country/DE/<date>`

+In which `<date>` stands for the ISO formatted date (e.g. `2012-06-05`), and is before the retention cutoff date (today
+- 14 days).

 ## Assembly Process